Fraunhofer-AISEC/codyze-evaluator/technologies/codyze-technology-openstack/ecosystem/ecosystem-analysis.md

 ##### HowTo:

 - official OpenStack projects should be released automatically on PyPi by the [openstackci](https://pypi.org/user/openstackci/) user as described in the [Project Creators Guide](https://docs.opendev.org/opendev/infra-manual/latest/creators.html#give-opendev-exclusive-permission-to-publish-releases)
-- check for a given project whether it can be found on PyPi and is maintained the `openstackci` user (e.g. [nova](https://pypi.org/project/nova/))
+- check for a given project whether it can be found on PyPi and is maintained by the `openstackci` user (e.g. [nova](https://pypi.org/project/nova/))

 #### Signed Releases